 HOURS—Epcot usually opens at 9am or 10am and closes at 9pm or 10pm.
 Street entertainment (there’s more on weekends, when locals like to come, too) and character greetings dry up after about 5pm.
 The nightly lagoon show takes place at closing time; at its conclusion, Epcot shuts down and the hordes stampede for their cars en masse.
 From Epcot, you can take a ferry or gondola to Hollywood Studios, the monorail to the Magic Kingdom (until very late at night, when it’s a bus), or a bus to Animal Kingdom.

 - Don’t miss if you’re 6: Frozen Ever After

 - Don’t miss if you’re 16: Guardians of the Galaxy: Cosmic Rewind, Test Track

 - Food you can only get here: Rice cream, the bakery at Norway

 - Where everyone stampedes first: Guardians of the Galaxy: Cosmic Rewind, Remy’s Ratatouille Adventure, Soarin’

 - Quintessentially Disney: Spaceship Earth

 - Biggest thrill: Mission: SPACE

-- Best show: Voices of Liberty, the American Adventure
+- Best show: Voices of Liberty, The American Adventure, Harmonious

-- Where to find peace: Future World: the Odyssey Center catwalks; World Showcase: the gardens of Japan
+- Where to find peace: Future World East/World Discovery, the Odyssey Center catwalks, the gardens of Japan